 Do you know what the "long tail" is?
 The "long tail" is a catchphrase about how the Internet enables consumers to easily find and connect with relatively obscure and widely dispersed suppliers.
-It allows anyone, anywhere, with unusual interests or taste to find items from the smallest niche suppliers, makers or manufacturers.
+It allows anyone, anywhere, with unusual interests or tastes to find items from the smallest niche suppliers, makers, or manufacturers.
 This is in stark contrast to the limitations of a "brick and mortar" store that must restrict its inventory to only relatively popular items and the physical limits of its shelf space.

 Both Amazon and Netflix are good examples of the near limitless inventory available through the Internet.
 They can offer an enormous number of products from the most popular down to extremely unusual items.
 Similarly, art and craft fit perfectly into the "long tail" phenomenon and can leverage the Internet as a highly effective marketing strategy.